ozturkfemre/unsupervised_learning_with_feo/index.md

 In this book, two metrics which are Ward’s Minimum Variance Method and Average linkage method is used.

 ## 5.1.
-Ward’s Minimum Variance Linkage

-Ward linkage is a hierarchical clustering method that aims to minimize the variance of the distances between points within the same cluster.
-It merges the clusters that result in the smallest increase in the total sum of squared distances within each cluster.

-To understand how Ward linkage works, let’s assume we have n data points and we start with each point in its own cluster.
-At each step, we merge the two clusters that result in the smallest increase in the total sum of squared distances within each cluster.

-The first step in Ward linkage is to calculate the centroids of each individual point, since each point starts as its own cluster.
-Then, we calculate the pairwise distances between each centroid.
-Next, we merge the two clusters with the smallest value of the total sum of squared, and calculate the new centroid of the merged cluster.
-We repeat this process until all the points are in a single cluster.

-As mentioned in the previous chapters, there are lots of distance metrics that are used in clustering analysis.
-In the case of Hierarchical Clustering, there is a way to decide distance metric which is called cophenetic distance.

-## 5.2.
 Cophenetic Distance

+In the previous sections, we mentioned that Euclidean metric is usually used in distance metric applications.
+In the case of hierarchical clustering, we can also use Cophenetic distance to decide on the distance metric.
 Cophenetic distance is a measure used in hierarchical clustering to evaluate the similarity between two observations in the dendrogram produced by the clustering algorithm.
-It is defined as the distance between two observations in the original data space at the level in the dendrogram where they first merge into the same cluster\[8\].
+It is defined as the distance between two observations in the original data space at the level where they first merge into the same cluster in the dendrogram

-Cophenetic distance is calculated as follows:

-1. Perform hierarchical clustering on the data to produce a dendrogram

-2. For each pair of observations, find the level in the dendrogram where they first merge into the same cluster.

-3. Compute the distance between the two observations in the original data space.
-Repeat steps 2 and 3 for all pairs of observations.

-Cophenetic distance is used to evaluate the quality of the clustering solution by comparing it to the original data space.
-A high correlation between cophenetic distance and the original distance between observations in the data space indicates that the clustering solution is preserving the structure of the data well.
+\[8\].
+A high correlation between the cophenetic distance and the original distance between observations in the data space indicates that the clustering solution preserves the structure of the data well.

-## 5.3.
+## 5.1.1.
 Cophenetic Distance in R

 There are many packages and functions available to implement k-means algorithm in R. In this article, I will show you cophenetic function in